department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/discovery-and-research/june-2022-research/conversation-guide.md

 Before we look at the website, I'd like to get a little background information from you:

-1. First, tell me a little about yourself.
+1. First, tell me a little about yourself and your relationship to the VA.

 2. As part of the scheduling for this session, we asked if you had either received payments from VA or incurred education, compensation, pension, or health care-related debt.
 Can you tell me how you got info from VA about updates on those payments or debts?